ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 ### Code architecture

-It is recommended that the code that customizes the editor data and editing pipelines is delivered as {@link framework/guides/architecture/core-editor-architecture#plugins plugins} and all examples in this guide follow this convention.
+It is recommended for the code that customizes the editor data and editing pipelines to be delivered as {@link framework/guides/architecture/core-editor-architecture#plugins plugins} and all examples in this guide follow this convention.

 Also for the sake of simplicity all examples use the same {@link module:editor-classic/classiceditor~ClassicEditor `ClassicEditor`}, but keep in mind that code snippets will work with other editors, too.

-Finally, none of the converters covered in this guide require to import any module from CKEditor 5 Framework, hence, you can write them without rebuilding the editor.
+Finally, none of the converters covered in this guide requires to import any modules from CKEditor 5 Framework, hence, you can write them without rebuilding the editor.
 In other words, such converters can easily be added to existing {@link builds/guides/overview CKEditor 5 builds}.

 ### CKEditor 5 inspector

-{@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} is an invaluable help when working with the model and view structures.
+The {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} is an invaluable help when working with the model and view structures.
 It allows browsing their structure and checking selection positions like in typical browser developer tools.
 Make sure to enable the inspector when playing with CKEditor 5.

 ## Loading content with a custom attribute

-In this example links (`<a href="...">...</a>`) loaded into the editor content will preserve their `target` attribute, which is not supported by the {@link features/link Link} feature.
+In this example the links (`<a href="...">...</a>`) loaded into the editor content will preserve their `target` attribute, which is by default *not* supported by the {@link features/link Link} feature.
 The DOM `target` attribute will be stored in the editor model as a `linkTarget` attribute.

 Unlike the {@link framework/guides/deep-dive/conversion-extending-output#adding-an-html-attribute-to-certain-inline-elements downcast–only solution}, this approach does not change the content loaded into the editor.
-Links without the `target` attribute will not get one and links with the attribute will preserve its value.
+Any links without the `target` attribute will not get one while all the links with the attribute will preserve its value.

 <info-box>
 	Note that the same behavior can be obtained with {@link features/link#custom-link-attributes-decorators link decorators}: